Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-WKMxQyq9JaM.md

 https://www.youtube.com/watch?v=WKMxQyq9JaM
 This question was possibly replaced with a more recent answer: February 23rd, 2021 Livestream Jace Talk: Holding shift (on a Ladder) not making a difference [https://www.youtube.com/watch?v=9dQIJfmd74A](https://www.youtube.com/watch?v=9dQIJfmd74A)

+This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Will there be a hotkey for going down Ladders faster?](./yt-Bql_P71iLV8.md) [https://www.youtube.com/watch?v=Bql_P71iLV8](https://www.youtube.com/watch?v=Bql_P71iLV8)

 ### Topics
 * [Coffee Stainers > Jace](../topics/coffee-stainers/jace.md)